it-at-m/digiwf-core/digiwf-integrations/digiwf-address-integration/README.md

 ### Service Configuration with environment variables

 Set following environment variables to configure the service.
+Those are abbreviations of the properties above to shorten the configuration in an environment like docker.

 | Environment variable              | Description                                                       |
 |-----------------------------------|-------------------------------------------------------------------|